Home » Paris Entertainment » Visiting the Tiers-Lieux “Third Spaces” of Paris

 83 boulevard Ornano, 18th

 This well-established tiers-lieu is in the former Ornano Station of the Petite Ceinture outside Porte de Clignancourt metro station (you might see it on your way to the St-Ouen flea market).
 There’s a locavore café-canteen (at least 50% vegetarian, no reservations), an urban vegetable farm with bees and chickens, an Atelier de René where you can get help repairing small items (or borrow the tools to do it yourself if you’re a member), and a cultural program that promotes sustainability, creativity, and “being a better consumer.”
-Weekdays are reserved for local non-profits and other professionals, while the public is welcomed Friday-Sunday.
+The schedule changes frequently (along with the opening hours, so confirm on their website before crossing town).

 Insider Tip: While the people you’ll cross inside are mostly Parisian hipsters and friendly activists, keep a close eye on your phone and other belongings when going to or leaving the REcyclerie, as pickpockets and fraudsters are sadly quite common around the Porte de Clignancourt metro stop (this isn’t the place to be wearing fancy jewelry).